TorresGhost/CollegeChemPro/README.md

 # CollegeChemPro
-Source of a College Chemistry opentexbook
+Source code of a College Chemistry opentexbook